-The Artemis Project is a five-week summer program directed by undergraduate women at Boston University.
-Founded in 1996 at Brown University, Artemis introduces rising 9th grade girls to computer science, targeting them at the critical age when the disparity between males and females in the sciences becomes most pronounced.
+The Artemis Project is a five-week summer program founded in 1996 at Brown University.
+Artemis introduces rising 9th grade girls to computer science, targeting them at the critical age when the disparity between males and females in the sciences becomes most pronounced.

 When/where does Artemis take place?

 Artemis 2021 will be offered online from July 5 - 30, 2021, Monday through Friday, 9:30 am-12:00 pm and 1:00-3:30 pm.
 All sessions will be conducted on zoom.

 The deadline for completed applications is May 1st.
 We first need to receive a student's application, followed by an essay and two recommendations.
 We must receive all materials by May 1st in order for a student to be considered for the program.

 How will I know if my application is complete and all my materials have been received.

 Once you apply, you will receive a link that you can use to track the status of your application at any time.
 You will also be notified when each of your recommenders submit their recommendations for you.